 This factoid is a bit surprising!
 Studies have shown that those who have undergone IVF reported lower risks of cervical cancer.
 This is the one cancer that has shown a completely different pattern in comparison to other cancers.
 It is also thought that infertility, number of IVF cycles, and treatment outcome do not affect the probability of one developing cancer.
 (Dor 2002)

+Can IVF cause cancer?
 We’ve talked a lot about cancers related to the female reproductive system.
-However it is important to also brush over a cancer that is not.
+However, it is important to also brush over a cancer that is not.
 A study by Brinton et al. was a 30 year follow-up of 9,892 women!
 They were all treated with pre-IVF fertility medications.
 These drugs were not proven to cause colorectal cancer (Brinton 2015).

 Back to the question